sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 **Linux**

 {{< highlight shell >}}
-systemctl enable sensu-agent
+sudo systemctl enable sensu-agent
 {{< /highlight >}}

 To disable the agent from starting on system boot:

 {{< highlight shell >}}
-systemctl disable sensu-agent
+sudo systemctl disable sensu-agent
 {{< /highlight >}}

 _NOTE: On older distributions of Linux, use `sudo chkconfig sensu-server on` to enable the agent and `sudo chkconfig sensu-server off` to disable._